johncooked/cheeseria/README.md

 1. Have Node v20.10.0 installed.
 2. Clone the repository to your local machine.
-3. Navigate to the project directories `cheeseria-backend/src` and `cheeseria-frontend/my-app`.
+3. Navigate to the project directories `cheeseria-backend` and `cheeseria-frontend/my-app`.
-4. Install dependencies using `npm install` for both front-end and back-end.
+4. Install dependencies using `npm install` for both frontend and backend.
-5. Start the front-end with `npm start` and backend with `node app.js`.
+5. Start the front-end with `npm start`
+6. Start the back-end with `node app.js` after navigating to `cheeseria-backend/src`.
-6. Access the application in your web browser at the specified URL.
+7. Access the application in your web browser at the specified URL.